rakshith/my-portfolio-app/README.md

 # my-portfolio-app
-This is my professional portofio resume app
+This is my professional portfolio resume app